Platonism: Christianity and Platonism

-Platonism has had some influence on Christianity through Clement of Alexandria and Origen, and the Cappadocian Fathers.
+Neoplatonism has had some influence on Christianity through Clement of Alexandria and Origen, and the Cappadocian Fathers.
 St. Augustine was heavily influenced by Platonism as well, which he encountered through the Latin translations of Marius Victorinus of the works of Porphyry and/or Plotinus.

 Platonism was considered authoritative in the Middle Ages.
 Platonism also influenced both Eastern and Western mysticism.
-Meanwhile, Platonism influenced various philosophers.
+Meanwhile, Platonism influenced various philosophers such as at the School of Chartres.
 While Aristotle became more influential than Plato in the 13th century, St. Thomas Aquinas's philosophy was still in certain respects fundamentally Platonic.

 Modern philosophy

 Renaissance

 The Renaissance also saw a renewed interest in Platonic thought, including more interest in Plato himself.
+Marsilio Ficino's Florentine Academy was an attempt to revive Plato's Academy.
+Members included Giovanni Pico della Mirandolla.

 In 16th-, 17th-, and 19th-century England, Plato's ideas influenced many religious thinkers including the Cambridge Platonists.
 Orthodox Protestantism in continental Europe, however, distrusts natural reason and has often been critical of Platonism.

 An issue in the reception of Plato in early modern Europe was how to deal with the same-sex elements of his corpus.

 Christoplatonism is a term used to refer to a dualism opined by Plato, which holds spirit is good but matter is evil, which influenced some Christian churches, though the Bible's teaching directly contradicts this philosophy and thus it receives constant criticism from many teachers in the Christian Church today.
 According to the Methodist Church, Christoplatonism directly "contradicts the Biblical record of God calling everything He created good."